zarak214/Final_project_GIS/index.md

 A buffer analysis was conducted to highlight underserved areas, focusing on proximity to institutions.
 Counties with limited or no buffer overlap were identified as potential underserved regions.

 ### **Heatmap and Interactive Layers**
 An interactive map was developed using Folium, incorporating layers for institution locations, poverty levels, and a heatmap of institution density.
-Tooltips and pop-ups provide additional context, making the map both informative and engaging.
+Tooltips and pop-ups provide additional context, making the map informative and engaging.

 ---

 ## **Key Findings and Insights**

-- **Institution Distribution and Poverty**: Counties with a higher number of institutions, such as Essex, Hudson, and Passaic, generally show higher poverty rates.
+- **Institution Distribution and Poverty**: Counties with high number of institutions, such as Essex, Hudson, and Passaic, generally show higher poverty rates.
 This could be due to factors such as population density and cost of living in these areas.
 - **Underserved Regions**: Rural counties with fewer institutions often exhibit lower poverty rates but may lack sufficient access to educational resources.
 - **Policy Implications**: The findings suggest the need for targeted expansion of career and technical education infrastructure in underserved areas and further exploration of socioeconomic barriers in urban counties with high poverty levels.